-The Commission consults with a range of stakeholders including the UK and Irish Governments, the Executive, law enforcement agencies in both jurisdictions, and other statutory agencies, local Councils, and community and civic society organisations working in Northern Ireland.
-This engagement is a key part of its work, and ensures that the Commission has a clear understanding of the impact of paramilitary activity on communities, and can report effectively on progress towards ending it.
+The Commission consults with a range of stakeholders including the UK and Irish Governments, the Executive, law enforcement agencies in both jurisdictions, and other statutory bodies, local Councils, community and civic society organisations working in Northern Ireland, and other individuals and groups.
+This engagement is a key part of its work, and ensures that the Commission has a clear understanding of the impact of paramilitary activity on communities and can report effectively on progress towards ending it.
+The Commissioners are expected to devote approximately 35 days per year to Commission business.

-The table below sets out the number of Commission meetings held and the number of stakeholders the Commissioners and Secretariat met during the period 1 April 2020 to 31 March 2021 (for 2020-21 figures are also included for meetings undertaken by the Secretariat on the Commission's behalf; that information was not previously recorded in this format).
+The table below sets out the number of Commission meetings held and the number of stakeholders the Commissioners and Secretariat met during the period 1 April 2021 to 31 March 2022 (since 2020-21 figures are also included for meetings undertaken by the Secretariat on the Commission's behalf; that information was not previously recorded in this format).
 In view of restrictions associated with the COVID-19 pandemic the Commission took a blended approach to its engagement: meeting face-to-face in COVID-secure premises when it was necessary and permissible to do so, and using online video-conferencing platforms for other meetings.

-01/04/20 - 31/03/21 01/04/19 - 31/03/20 01/04/18 - 31/03/19 08/08/17 - 31/03/18 Number of meetings (Commissioners) 60 74 65 41 Number of stakeholders (Commissioners) 76 8 154 80 53
+1/4/21 - 31/3/22 1/4/20 - 31/3/21 1/4/19 - 31/3/20 1/4/18 - 31/3/19 8/8/17 - 31/3/18 Number of meetings (Commissioners) 81 60 74 65 41 Number of stakeholders (Commissioners) 106 76 154 80 53

-8 A number of these stakeholders engaged with the Commissioners on more than one occasion during the year; they are only counted once for the purposes of this figure.
+&lt;sup>9 A number of these stakeholders engaged with the Commissioners on more than one occasion during the year; they are only counted once for the purposes of this figure.

-Number of meetings (Secretariat) 32 - - - Number of stakeholders (Secretariat) 18 9 - - -
+Number of meetings (Secretariat) 84 32 - - - Number of stakeholders (Secretariat) 66 18 - - -